roughentomologyx/awesome-infosec-links/README.md

 # awesome-infosec-links
 A place where i gather awesome links that cross my path during my InfoSec journey.
-I try to only include the useful stuff.
+I try to only include the useful stuff and cureate the list.

 # Aggregators
 Here you find some other link aggregators.